-1. The first is to use computer vision techniques to analyze different videos.
+The first is to use computer vision techniques to analyze different videos.

-2. Collect textual data.
+Collect textual/image data.

 We will focus on the second approach.

 Because there is much contention about what hate speech is, it becomes harder to trust annotated data.
 Gertensfeld study was simply a content analysis and scraped data from websites.
 Davudsib created a dataset of 24,802 tweets by taking a hate speech lexicon from Hatebase and searching for tweets containing these terms.
 They then used crowdsourcing to annotate the data.
 If the annotation score was low, the data was excluded from the data set.